 10X Genomics – Guide to Getting Started

 This page is intended to familiarize Gene Expression Center clients with the many aspects of the various 10X Genomics single cell/single nuclei/spatial transcriptomics assays that are available through the University of Wisconsin-Madison Biotechnology Center.
 Please see the below tabs to go over each of these topics in detail.
 Note that this page deals primarily with the fresh cell and spatial transcriptomics assays.
-Please click here for information on the new fixed RNA profiling (“Flex”) assay.
+Please see this page for information on the Flex assay (formerly known as Fixed RNA) for fixed samples.

 This is an accordion element with a series of buttons that open and close related content panels.